LLNL/axom/src/axom/core/docs/sphinx/index.rst

 Axom Core User Guide
 ====================

-The Axom Core library provides fundamental data structures and operations used throughout Axom.
+The Axom Core component provides fundamental data structures and operations used throughout Axom.
 Different compilers and platforms support these essential building blocks in various ways; the Core library provides a uniform interface.